Tree-valued resampling dynamics: Martingale Problems and applications: Proof of the applications (Proof of Theorems and )

 Combining (\ref{qqq9}) with (\ref{e:solu2}) yield the explicit expressions given in (\ref{e:solu45}).

 Finally, by \eqref{e:solu2},

 \end{proof}\sm

 {\sc Acknowledgement. } We thank David Aldous, Steve Evans, Patric Gl\"ode, Pleuni Pennings and Sven Piotrowiak for helpful discussions.
 We are particularly grateful to Steve Evans who provided the key argument in the proof of Theorem~\ref{T:04}.
-We thank the referee for thorough reading of the paper and for useful comments and corrections which helped to improve the paper significantly.